-135 ETHNOBOTANY/ETHNOECOLOGY LAB 1 UNIT
+135 ETHNOBOTANY/ETHNOECOLOGY LAB

-Prerequisite: "C" grade or higher or "Pass" in either BIO 133 or 134 or concurrent enrollment
+Prerequisite: "C" grade or higher or "Pass" in either BIO 133 or 134 or concurrent enrollment 3 hours laboratory

 Laboratory experiments to complement BIO 133, Ethnoecology and BIO 134, Ethnobotany.
 Basic concepts in cell biology, plant taxonomy/ identification, plant anatomy, plant physiology, and ecology will be covered.
 Students will utilize the tools of scientific inquiry to examine the relationship between plants, people and the environment using hands-on experiences.
 The labs will feature lessons in plant morphology, plant ecology, phytochemistry, and traditional preparation and uses of plants.
 Particular attention will be paid to the plants and plant communities within the Kumeyaay/Diegueño ethnobotanical region of Southern California.
-AA/AS GE, CSU, CSU GE, IGETC, UC

-140 HUMAN ANATOMY
+140 HUMAN ANATOMY 5 UNITS